pangolindex/tokenlists/README.md

 ## Adding Your Token
 1. Add an entry in the `tokens` field of the appropriate tokenlist.
+Please use the [checksum address](https://docs.ethers.io/v5/api/utils/address/#address).
 Here is an example using PNG:
     ```json
     {
         "address": "0x60781C2586D68229fde47564546784ab3fACA982",